To enhance your digital learning and development, please take the opportunity to explore the range of resources below.

 - Blended learning essentials - Futurelearn course

-- Enhance your online learning provision - Jisc guide
+- Scaling up online learning - Jisc guide

 - Explaining digital learning and development - Video